microsoft/PartnerResources/_docs/Skilling/Partner Onboarding Academy/Create Transactable Offer.md

 ### Fundamentals: Create a Transactable Offer

 **[What is a Transactable Offer?](https://learn.microsoft.com/en-us/partner-center/marketplace/marketplace-commercial-transaction-capabilities-and-considerations#transact-publishing-option)** A Transactable Offer is one in which Microsoft facilitates the exchange of money for a software license on the publisher’s behalf.
-Transactable Offers are billed against an existing Microsoft subscription or credit card, allowing Microsoft to host cloud marketplace transactions on behalf of the publisher.
+Transactable Offers are billed against an existing Microsoft Subscription or credit card, allowing Microsoft to host cloud marketplace transactions on behalf of the publisher.

 To simplify, Transacting through the Marketplace means that **billing for your software goes through Microsoft instead of your own invoicing system.**

-#### Transactable Offer types:
+#### Transactable Offer Types:

 - Software as a Service (SaaS)
 - Azure Application — Managed application